COVID-19 Updates: uc.edu/publichealth

 - The employee is not to be charged time from his/her time off work banks for the UHS visit.
 Timekeepers are to report ABS so that absences for these required visits are paid time off.

 - If restricted duty is needed, the supervisor and employee discuss return to work options to determine whether or not the employee can safely return to work.
-Following this conversation, the Supervisor completes the response section of the Return to Work OR Accommodation Request form and faxes the response to Human Resources.
+Following this conversation, the Supervisor completes the response section of the Return to Work form and faxes the response to Human Resources.

 - Additional Information can be found in HR Policy 21.26 which is located at this website Human Resources policy 21.26.